 How would you feel if someone drove their vehicle through your office?

-This must be how construction workers feel on a daily basis during the spring, road work ahead 2summer and fall months.
+This must be how construction workers feel on a daily basis during the spring, summer and fall months.
 Motorists tend to view the orange, diamond-shaped warning signs with black lettering as a potential delay on their way to and from work.
 However, work zones are so much more than a minor traffic inconvenience; they are a construction worker’s office.
 And motorists, meanwhile, need to be alert and prepared for the unexpected when they encounter and drive through a work zone.

 According to the Federal Highway Administration (FHWA), rear-end crashes are the most common type of work zone crashes.
 Too often, motorists are not paying attention to the flow or speed of traffic in front of them.
 Traffic in a work zone can be unpredictable because the traffic patterns are ever changing from an upcoming lane closure, a shift in the traffic pattern or a flagger directing oncoming traffic.